go-smart/goosefoot-elmer-modules/docs/constants.md

 # Constants in GSSF

-In GSSF code, parameters are generally referred to as ``constants``, which is not entirely accurate (TODO), but reflects the fact that the definition itself does not usually change throughout the simulation.
+In GSSF code, parameters are generally referred to as ``constants``, which is not entirely accurate, but reflects the fact that the definition itself does not usually change throughout the simulation.
 They are generally floats/ints/etc. but may be MATC functions that are dropped into the SIF at the start of the simulation.